 Instead of focusing on your expenses, try instead to concentrate on your savings.
 This process of reverse budgeting lets you figure out how much you need to save every month.
 Once you are able to figure this out, you can then set it up so that you have that amount going into your savings account automatically.
 That way it’s sort of like “out of sight out of mind” and you don’t really miss it or end up using it.

-Here are a few tips on how you can create a budget that works for you:
+Here are some tips on how you can create a budget that works for you:

 Before coming up with a budget, it’s important that you write down your short term goals.
 Doing this will increase your chances of success.
 This is because when you write down your short term goals, you’ll be able to fully understand the big picture.
 You get to see what it is you are saving up for and how you can accomplish that goal in the future.